Hand sanitizer: Where you can buy hand sanitizer

 Purell Advanced Hand Sanitizer (33.8 fl oz): $5.49 at Target

 Note: Available for pickup only, and we're not sure which (if any) stores actually have it in stock.
-This hand sanitizer promises to kill 99.99% of illness-causing germs, and contains moisturisers so your hands don't dry out too much.
-Pick it up at Target right now.
+This 1L tun of hand sanitizer promises to kill 99.99% of illness-causing germs.

 View Deal